 Drop off your old televisions, computer monitors and other electronic items for recycling in Champaign-Urbana

-Pre-registration is required to participate; online registration will open on April 12.
+Pre-registration is required to participate; online registration opens on Sept.
+13.

-To register, simply visit the collection website beginning April 12.
-If you need assistance with registering, please email email@example.com on April 12.
+To register, simply visit the collection website.
+If you need assistance with registering, please email email@example.com.
 As part of your registration, you will select one of the 15-minute time slots to bring your items.
 This helps keep wait times to a minimum.

-The registration procedure has cut down on long wait times that had been the norm in previous events before the registration system was put in place.
+The registration procedure has cut down on the longer wait times that had been the norm in previous events before the registration system was put in place.
 If you haven’t been to this event in a long time, the operation has been streamlined significantly.

 WHAT CAN BE RECYCLED